Azquelt/gradle-workshop/index.md

 In our project, we should now have `build/distributions/gradle-workshop.zip` which contains a zipped up directory with a script to run our application.

 Although gradle-workshop is a descriptive name for the project, it's not a great name for the built application so let's change that.
-The [application plugin] notes that it adds some properties which we can find on the [Project API](https://docs.gradle.org/current/dsl/org.gradle.api.Project.html#N14431).
+The [application plugin page][application plugin] notes that it adds some properties which we can find on the [Project API][api application properties].
 This tells us that there is an `applicationName` property which we can set.
-Similarly, on the [Java Plugin page][Java properties] we find the `archivesBaseName` property which will control the name of our compiled jar.
+Similarly, on the [Java Plugin page][java properties] we find the `archivesBaseName` property which will control the name of our compiled jar.

 Set both of these properties in the gradle.build file:

 ```
 applicationName = 'simple-calc'